 With respect to the election of directors (Proposal No. 1), you may vote "FOR" or "WITHHOLD" with respect to the nominees.
-Votes that are "withheld" will have the same effect as an abstention and will not count as a vote "FOR" or "AGAINST" a director because directors are elected by plurality voting.
+Votes that are "withheld" will not count as a vote "FOR" or "AGAINST" a director because directors are elected by plurality voting.
 Broker non-votes will have no effect on the outcome of Proposal No. 1.

 With respect to the advisory vote to approve the compensation of our named executive officers (Proposal No. 2) and the approval of the ratification of our independent registered public accounting firm (Proposal No. 3), you may vote "FOR," "AGAINST" or "ABSTAIN."
 For each of Proposal Nos.
-2 and 3, abstentions will have the effect of a vote "against" the proposal.
+2 and 3, abstentions will have the effect of a vote "AGAINST" the proposal.
 For Proposal No. 2, broker non-votes will have no effect on the outcome of the proposal.